sahlinet/tumbo-server/docs/user_guide.md

 ## Exec

-An Exec is function, which can be called by an HTTP Request.
+An Exec is function, which can be called by an HTTP Request to `https://HOST/userland/USERNAME/johndoe/helloworld/api/apy/greet`.

 ### Editing